VIAME/VIAME/examples/example_imagery/README.rst

 Common Data
 ===========

-This folder exists to hold data files (e.g., images or detection models) used across multiple examples.
+This folder exists to hold data files (e.g., images) used across one or more of the examples in nearby folders.